adamreisnz/replace-in-file/README.md

 Please note that the setting `nodir` will always be passed as `false`.

+### Making replacements on network drives
+To make replacements in files on network drives, you may need to specify the UNC path as the `cwd` config option.
+This will then be passed to glob and prefixed to your paths accordingly.
+See [#56](https://github.com/adamreisnz/replace-in-file/issues/56) for more details.

 ### Specify character encoding
 Use a different character encoding for reading/writing files.
 Defaults to `utf-8`.